pradoprojects/pradoprojects.github.io/index.md

 <br/>

 <div style="text-align: justify">
-Welcome dear visitor!
+Welcome visitor!
 Here you'll find information about me and my work.
 Connect to my social networks – for <a href="mailto: marllosprado@gmail.com">feedback, </a> <a href="https://www.linkedin.com/in/marllos-p-a383641b2">professional contact</a>, or just the old good <a href="https://twitter.com/MarllosP">friendship</a>.
 </div>

 <br/>